 The first type of delineation is the Watershed Delineation Area (WSDA).
-Figure 1 shows the extent of the WSDA, which covers approximately 5 square miles in the Upper New River Watershed.
 The WSDA includes the entire watershed area upstream of the intake up to the boundary of the West Virginia state border, or a topographic boundary.
 The perimeter of the catchment area provides the water to the water supply intake.
+However, due to the very large size of the Ohio River Watershed (Figure 1), the WSDA is beyond the scope of this project.
+Based on the USGS stream gage at Huntington, WV (03206000), the drainage area for the Ohio River is beyond the state boundary and approximately 56,000 mi2.
+Additional investigations and report revisions should be conducted in the future to better represent this WSDA and intake's overall susceptibility.